floraison/flor/doc/procedures/graft.md

 # graft, import

-Graft a subtree into the current flo
+Graft a subtree into the current execution.

 Given
 ```